Photographic lighting

-Photographic lighting refers to how a light source, artificial or natural, illuminates the scene or subject that is photographed.
+Photographic lighting refers to how a light source, artificial or natural, illuminates the scene or subject that is photographed; put simply, it is lighting in regards to photography.
 Photographers can manipulate the positioning and the quality of a light source to create visual effects, potentially changing aspects of the photograph such as clarity, tone and saturation to create an accurate rendition of the scene.